-Airlaid is similar to a fabric material categorised as a non-woven fabric, manufactured with at least 85% wood pulp and natural latex.
+Airlaid is similar to a fabric material categorised as a non-woven fabric, manufactured with at least 85% wood pulp and EVA (Ethylene Vinyl Acetate).
 In contrast to ordinary paper manufacture, Airlaid does not use water as a transport medium for the fibres.
 The fibres are transported through the air to form the paper structure.
 Airlaid structure is isotropic.

 The result is a material of high thickness with outstanding resistance, high liquid absorption capacity and a very pleasant feel.

 Airlaid can be considered as a natural substitute for fabric tablecloths and serviettes.